 This course is designed to meet the Languages Other Than English (LOTE) communication skills set by New York State standards for high school graduation.
-Coursework consists of repetition of middle school-level concepts/vocabulary.
+Coursework consists of repetition of middle school-level concepts/ vocabulary.
 Students who did not complete this requirement in middle school may complete the LOTE requirement by successfully completing this course.

-HVCC French Language and Culture I
+HVCC French Language and Culture 100 - French I

-Prerequisite - Middle School French or Introductory French 1 Credit (3 HVCC Credits), Grade 9 or 10
+Prerequisite - Middle School French or French 1A 1 Unit/3 credits HVCC

 French I enables students to expand their understanding of topics related to school life, family life, illnesses and remedies, entertainment, food, ordering food in a restaurant, the city and daily routines.
 Students also compare the similarities and differences between the customs of French speaking countries and Americans.
-Students begin to apply their knowledge of French verbs/vocabulary to communicate at a high novice level in written and spoken form, while continuing to improve listening and reading comprehension skills.
+Students begin to apply their knowledge of French verbs/ vocabulary to communicate at a high novice level in written and spoken form, while continuing to improve listening and reading comprehension skills.
 Students can register for and earn 3 HVCC credits with successful completion of this course.

-HVCC French Language and Culture II
+HVCC French Language and Culture 101 - French II

-Prerequisite - French I
+Prerequisite - French I 1 Unit/3 credits HVCC